Kitchen sink realism: 1950s to 1960s

 Before the 1950s, the United Kingdom's working class were often depicted stereotypically in Noël Coward's drawing room comedies and British films.
 Kitchen sink realism was seen as being in opposition to the "well-made play", the kind which theatre critic Kenneth Tynan once denounced as being set in "Loamshire", of dramatists like Terence Rattigan.
 "Well-made plays" were a dramatic genre from nineteenth-century theatre which found its early 20th-century codification in Britain in the form of William Archer's Play-Making: A Manual of Craftmanship (1912), and in the United States with George Pierce Baker's Dramatic Technique (1919).
 Kitchen sink works were created with the intention of changing that.
 Their political views were initially labeled as radical, sometimes even anarchic.

-John Osborne's play Look Back in Anger (1956) depicted young men in a way that is similar to the then-contemporary "Angry Young Men" movement of film and theatre directors.
+John Osborne's play Look Back in Anger (1956) depicted young men in a way similar to the then-contemporary "Angry Young Men" movement among film and theatre directors.
 The "angry young men" were a group of mostly working and middle class British playwrights and novelists who became prominent in the 1950s.
 Following the success of the Osborne play, the label "angry young men" was later applied by British media to describe young writers who were characterised by a disillusionment with traditional British society.
 The hero of Look Back In Anger is a graduate, but he is working in a manual occupation.
 It dealt with social alienation, the claustrophobia and frustrations of a provincial life on low incomes.

 The impact of this work inspired Arnold Wesker, Shelagh Delaney, and numerous others, to write plays of their own.
-The English Stage Company at the Royal Court Theatre, headed by George Devine and Theatre Workshop organised by Joan Littlewood were particularly prominent in bringing these plays to public attention.
+The English Stage Company at the Royal Court Theatre, headed by George Devine and Theatre Workshop organised by Joan Littlewood, were particularly prominent in bringing these plays to public attention.
 Critic John Heilpern wrote that Look Back in Anger expressed such "immensity of feeling and class hatred" that it altered the course of English theatre.
 The term "Angry theatre" was coined by critic John Russell Taylor.